jsilus/class-notes/content/CSCI 4511W/Homework/Homework 1.md

 #### 2.
 If you have an idea of how many links need to be visited, a Depth Limited Search would be the most ideal.
 This is because we will get the benefits of Depth First Search without the potential consequence of running down a really long chain.
 We can put a cap on how far the algorithm will search.
 #### 3.
-If we want a minimum length solution, this gets a little harder.
+If we want a minimum length solution, we have three options.
+If all costs are equal, Iterative Deepening would be our best search method for reducing memory use.
+If they are not equal, we will take a huge memory hit, but Dijkstra's Algorithm or Uniform Cost Search will be the best search method that computes the optimal cost.
 ## 4.
 #### 1.
 #### 2.